Treating Gynecomastia with Male Breast Reduction Surgery

 However, there is very good news.
-Correcting gynecomastia is possible, and it’s a procedure that Dr. Neavin performs regularly.
-At Artisan of Beauty, the technique and care that you receive are unparalleled, particularly because Dr. Neavin understands the unique requirements and characteristics of the male form and the tissue properties of the male chest.
+Correcting gynecomastia is possible.
+And, it’s a procedure that Dr. Neavin performs regularly.
+At Artisan of Beauty, the technique and care that you receive are unparalleled.
+Dr. Neavin specializes in treating gynecomastia through plastic surgery.
 And, he has a great deal of experience performing gynecomastia surgery from Los Angeles to Dubai.

 The ideal male chest is typically flat and firm with very little projection from the nipple.
 Ideally, the pectoralis major muscle lateral and inferior border can be seen.
 Although weight may determine the size of the breasts, it doesn’t always contribute to excess fat and skin on the chest specifically.
 Thin men may have large breasts.
 And heavy men may possess no true gynecomastia.
 Male breasts may consist of any combination of excess fat, skin, or glandular tissue.

 With gynecomastia, the chest will appear overly abundant ranging from puffiness behind the nipple to total loss of muscle definition.
 One or both breasts will contain fat, glandular tissue or excess skin that make the breasts protrude from or sag away from the chest wall.
 In milder cases, gynecomastia may be isolated behind the areola, or nipples may swell.
 In severe cases, the male chest can look very much like woman’s breasts.

 If you have gynecomastia, your breasts may feel soft or firm, depending on the tissues.
 Only a qualified physician should make the diagnosis.
 Because the male breast can be composed of excess fat, skin, or glandular components, the gynecomastia breast can take on a number of different forms in men of different ages and weights.